sunidhit/machinelearning/README.md

-Machine learning algorithms without library.
+Machine learning algorithms using Numpy and Pandas